-Teyonah Parris is the protective style queen, and her back-length Fulani braids are a style out her playbook we should all give a try.
+Teyonah Parris is the protective style queen, and her back-length Fulani braids are a style out of her playbook that we should all give a try.

 Channel Your Inner Mermaid

 Mirian Njoh is giving us mermaid vibes, and we are here for it.
-Adding sea tone colors give these blonde braids a pop of color that screams "Hello, summer!"
+Sea tones give these blonde braids a pop of color that screams endless summer.

 Rock a Deep Face-Framing Side-Part

-Side-parted braids offer a beauty opportunity to protect your coils and frame your face.
+Side-parted braids offer a stunning opportunity to protect your coils and frame your face.